 TS-35 Sawhorse Legs Review

-These premium-priced legs from Trojan attach to a 2x top piece to make a sturdy sawhorse
+These premium-priced legs from Trojan simply clamp onto any pieces of 2x lumber to make a sturdy pair of custom-length sawhorses.

 I’ve tried lots of sawhorse styles: collapsible plastic frames that were nice and light but too flimsy to handle a full load of lumber; aluminum brackets that attached to scrap 2x4s but bent out of shape after only one use; steel fold-up units that were too heavy to lug around; and a few different site-made versions as well.